intel/llvm/sycl/doc/SharedLibraries.md

   amount of unnecessary linked code, but might also lead to build errors if the kernel uses some features, which are not supported by target device (and they are not used in the `SYCL_EXTERNAL` function).
-Besides separating `SYCL_EXTERNAL` functions from kernels, they can be further split into separate device images if device code split is requested.
+Besides separating `SYCL_EXTERNAL` functions from kernels, `sycl-post-link` can also distribute those functions into separate device images if device code split is requested.
 This is done by grouping them using `module-id` attribute.
-Non-`SYCL_EXTERNAL` functions used by `SYCL_EXTERNAL` functions with different `module-id` attributes are copied to device images corresponding to those `SYCL_EXTERNAL` functions to make them self-contained
+Non-`SYCL_EXTERNAL` functions used by `SYCL_EXTERNAL` functions with different `module-id` attributes are copied to device images corresponding to those `SYCL_EXTERNAL` functions to make them self-contained.
 In case one `SYCL_EXTERNAL` function uses another `SYCL_EXTERNAL` function with different `module-id` attribute, the second one is not copied to the device image with the first function, but dependency between those device images